GeorgiaHCA/ATCSP/README.md

 2. [Login](/signup/signup-confirmation.md)
 3. [Enter an experience](/enter-experience/enter-experience.md)

-#### You can also view the experiences which other people have consented to be made public, whether or not you share you choose to share your own experience.
+You can also [view experiences](/view-experiences/view-experiences.md) which other people have consented to be made public, whether or not you share you choose to share your own experience.

 #### Then what?